 Student Lead and Teacher Lead Activities

-Our preschool day has a mix of student-led, play-based and teacher-directed lessons and activities.
-We infuse movement throughout the day, and take a child’s attention span into consideration as well.
-I usually do a teacher-directed activity then student-led activity.
+Our preschool day has a mix of student-led, play-based, and teacher-directed lessons and activities.
+We infuse movement throughout the day and take a child’s attention span into consideration as well.
+I usually do a teacher-directed activity and then student-led activity.

 Active and Sit Down